How to Optimize Your Website for SEO Purposes

 Some sites get hacked, and hackers add their own pages and affiliate links, using the authority of the host website to rank fast for those unwanted keywords.

-Also, a keyword may be profitable, but you don’t necessarily want to rank for it.
+Additionally, a keyword may be profitable, but you don’t necessarily want to rank for it.
 This means you need to go through all the keywords on the list, one at a time.

 Start by creating a copy of your keyword list.
-You don’t want to destroy the filtered results, and then start the entire keyword research process again.
+You don’t want to destroy the filtered results and then start the entire keyword research process again.

 Create a new sheet for each category, pasting each keyword into the appropriate sheet.
 Let’s map the first ten keywords together!